1nfo/JmeterAwsConf/README.md

 ...

 ## Todo
-1. class seperate
+1. [√]class seperate refactoring
-2. reduce dependency
+2. [√]reduce dependency
 2. task manager
-3. comments and docs
+3. [√]comments and docs
 3. cluster / environment overall design refactoring

-## points
+## pointsd
 1. always one master
 3. The usernames to login EC2 instances should be same, now it is "ubuntu".
 4. The ssh key file is also same in the cluster.
+5. configuration parameters are stored under /config
+6. Master/slaves are identified by tag, don't change tag!
 4. ?one cluster one task each times?
 5.